domosekai/domosekai.github.io/sstp/index.md

 - **Routing**

   Accept static routes pushed from the server or add your own entries.

-Full control!
+- **Shortcut**

+  Control VPN state and create automation with Shortcuts.

 ## SSTP authentication methods